-Preliminary Competition Format (250 points, variable on course design)
+Preliminary Competition Format (220 points, variable on course design)

-Trainers will select a maximum jump height of .80, .90, or 1.00 meters.
+Trainers will select a maximum jump height range of .80-.85, .90-.95, or 1.00-1.05 meters.
 Height selections will be made with discipline selections on the Final Entry form.
-The test includes four parts:
+The test includes three parts:

-Phase One: Flat Work (scored in Overall Impression)
+Phase One: Flat Work (20 points)

 Each horse will enter the arena at a trot, halt, and salute the judges.
-Upon hearing the start signal, they will then proceed to perform a simple flatwork pattern which may be started tracking in either direction.
-See Competition Patterns section for more information on this flatwork pattern.
+Upon hearing the start signal, they will then